box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

   </Message>
 </Choice>

-The function starts by fetching the current Box group ID, which will be defined in the next step.
+The code starts by fetching the current Box group ID, which will be defined in the next step.
 Once obtained, we process users in the following way:

 * If the user is a bot, we need to initialize the Box group and add all current